EthanAdkins/LM01-Drone-SAR/ReinforcementLearningStuff/Lidar_AdvAutonomy/TestingEnv/README.md

 ### Customizing settings.json
 1. To locate your settings.json, go to "C:\Users\xxxx\Documents\AirSim"
-2. Change the contents of the json file by copy-pasting.
+2. Change the contents of the json file by copy-pasting. p.s. config for lidar testing is not yet final